Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this work, we propose a highly capable multimodal time series foundation model, named Aurora.
-To sum up, Aurora adopts a merticulously-designed modality fusion process, which encodes, distills, then injects multimodal domain knowledge through a Modality-Guided Self-Attention into the modeling of temporal dynamics.
-To enhance the forecasting performance, Aurora utilizes multimodal representations to generate conditions and prototypes of future tokens, which contributes to a novel Prototype-Guided Flow Matching, thus supporting generative probabilistic forecasting.
-Comprehensive experiments on unimodal and multimodal forecasting tasks demonstrate that Aurora is a strong out-of-box tool for decision intelligence.
+In this work, we introduce Aurora, the \textit{first} multimodal time series foundation model.
+To sum up, Aurora adopts a merticulously designed Modality-Guided Self-Attention to capture temporal dynamics, and a novel Prototype-Guided Flow Matching to enhance forecasting performance and supporting generative probabilistic modeling.
+Comprehensive experiments on unimodal and multimodal forecasting tasks, including 5 well-recognized benchmarks, demonstrate that Aurora is a strong \textit{out-of-the-box} tool for decision intelligence.